neuronsimulator/nrn/README.md

 bison (GNU Bison) 3.0.4
 ```

-NMODL depends on Python 3, so make sure you have an up-to-date Python installation.
-On macos X Python 3 can be installed
+NMODL depends on Python 3, so make sure to have an up-to-date Python installation.
-through e.g. homebrew.
-On Ubuntu, depending on your version, Python 3 is either already available by default or can be easily
+On macos X Python 3 can be installed through e.g. homebrew.
+On Ubuntu, depending on your version,
-obtained through
+Python 3 is either already available by default or can be easily obtained through

 ```
 $ apt-get install python3